Bridging Control Variates and Regression Adjustment in A/B Testing: From Design-Based to Model-Based Frameworks: Numerical Experiments

 where $X \sim N(0, 2)$.

-In the finite population setup, counterfactual outcomes and noise terms were pre-generated for all samples and held fixed across repeated experiments; randomness arose solely from the group assignment variable.
-In contrast, under the infinite population framework, counterfactual outcomes, noise terms, and group assignments were generated independently and identically in each replication.
+In the design-based setup, counterfactual outcomes and noise terms were pre-generated for all samples and held fixed across repeated experiments; randomness arose solely from the group assignment variable.
+In contrast, under the model-based framework, counterfactual outcomes, noise terms, and group assignments were generated independently and identically in each replication.
 All experiments were replicated $10,000$ times.